daKmoR/testing-workflow-for-web-components/README.md

   +
 ```

 You may have noticed those weird empty comment `<!---->` tags.
 They are markers that `lit-html` uses to remember where dynamic parts are, so it can be updated efficiently.
-For testing however, this can be a little annoying to deal with.
+For testing, however, this can be a little annoying to deal with.

 Do we really need to match the exact same indentation in code and test, and incorporate those markers?
-If you use innerHTML and compare the DOM then it's "just" a string compare so it will need to be a perfect match.
+If you use innerHTML and compare the DOM then it's "just" a string compar so it will need to be a perfect match.

-**@open-wc/chai helper to the rescue**
+*@open-wc/semantic-dom-diff to the rescue*

 Fortunately, we got you covered.
-If you're using `@open-wc/testing` then it automatically loads a specific plugin for this for us to use.
+If you're using `@open-wc/testing` then it automatically loads a specific chai plugin for you to be used.

 So let's try it out :muscle: